ogarcia/trellowarrior/README.md

 The TrelloWarrior config is very easy.
 There is a `trellowarrior.conf` sample file that you can modify to set with your data.

+You can place the config file with `trellowarrior.py`, in your home as `~/.trellowarrior.conf` or `~/.config/trellowarrior/trellowarrior.conf`, or set the configuration file path with `-c` or `--config` argument.

 ### DEFAULT Section